 But instead of breaking under imprisonment in China’s vast system of labor camps and near-constant demonization by state-controlled media, the estimated tens of millions of Falun Gong adherents continued to practice their faith, and resisted the persecution through civil disobedience for nearly two decades, long outlasting Jiang’s formal time in office.

 To secure their legacy and maintain their political power, Jiang, Zeng, and other confidants placed allies and associates into positions of influence across the ranks of the Party, civil government, military, and industrial leadership.

 Since 2012, when Xi took the reins from his predecessor Hu Jintao as CCP general secretary, many of Jiang’s allies have been directly or indirectly targeted in an unrelenting anti-corruption campaign.
 And while Western observers are quick to see the reinforcement of communist autocracy in today’s leadership, Xi has not displayed enthusiasm for continuing the persecution of Falun Gong.
-A recent New York Times feature even suggested that he might have an interest in Buddhism and in energy practices called qigong, of which Falun Gong is an example.
+Recent information gathered by Wikileaks even suggested that he might have an interest in Buddhism and in energy practices called qigong, of which Falun Gong is an example.

 By publicly broaching organ harvesting—a mass slaughter that the Party has a stake in keeping in the dark—Guo may be trying to establish a rapport with the Falun Gong community, as well as overseas Chinese media, multiple sources told The Epoch Times.